NubyDocs/nubydocs/hash_methods.md

 Basic Components
 A hash has zero or more pairs of a 'key' and a 'value' contained within the open '{' and closed '}' brackets.
-We can express this relationship in two ways:
+We can express this key/value relationship in two ways:

-* We want to put our inventory (3 'apples', 2 'bananas', and 1 'orange') into a hash named 'inventory':*
+* We want to put our inventory (we have 3 'apples', 2 'bananas', and 1 'orange') into a hash named 'inventory':*

 1. The Rocket